redhat-cop/openshift-disconnected-operators/README.md

 ```Shell
 oc patch OperatorHub cluster --type json -p '[{"op": "add", "path": "/spec/disableAllDefaultSources", "value": true}]'
 ```
-7. Apply the yaml files in the publish folder
+7. Apply the yaml files in the publish folder.
-    a.
 The image content source policy will create a new MCO render which will start a rolling reboot of your cluster nodes.
 You have to wait until that is complete before attemtping to install operators from the catalog

 ##### Script Arguements